mbodm/WPF-DependencyInjection/README.md

 ### So, whats going on ?

 All interessting stuff happens in file "*App.xaml.cs*".
-All the stuff explained above is just there for the simple reason that we need anything to make use of our DI.
+All the stuff explained above is just there for one simple reason: We need anything to make use of our DI.
 I am not sure, what the best practice is.
 Either using Microsofts Host, as they demonstrate in a Console Application sample on MSDN, or by just using the DI without their Host stuff.
 Nonetheless, all the different variants are set up in "*App.xaml.cs*" whereas all the other files are just there for demonstration purposes.

 Have fun.